 Noble Fir vs. Fraser Fir – What’s the Difference?

-Both Fraser Firs and Noble Firs are commonly seen as Christmas trees.
+Both Fraser Firs and Noble Firs are commonly sold as Christmas trees.
 As you might imagine, choosing between these two types of trees can be a bit challenging.
 For the uninitiated, they basically all look the same!
 However, there are some key differences you should keep in mind when purchasing one of these trees.
 They may look the same, but they are not exactly the same.

 Overview of Noble Fir:

 They tend to be quite pyramid-shaped, and their branches are strong enough to support big ornaments.
-These trees are not very widespread, so they may be more difficult to find.
+These trees are not very widespread, and they may be more difficult to find.
 Also, they are quite expensive.
-You can usually find them near the Pacific Northwest.
-Plus, they are extremely well-known for their long-lasting nature.
-However, they often need to be shipped long distances so their long lifespan can be diminished by the time you purchase them.
+You can usually find them near the Pacific Northwest, and they are well-known for their long-lasting nature.
+However, they often need to be shipped long distances, so their long lifespan can be diminished by the time you purchase them.

 Overview of Fraser Fir:

 While each tree grows differently, Frasier Firs are usually narrow and tall and fit well in smaller spaces.
 Plus, they tend to have larger spaces between the limbs, so they look best with larger ornaments.
 The main problem with these trees is that they are more expensive.
 In many areas, they are the most expensive tree.
 People who prefer “fat” trees will not like this tree on the list.
-It also doesn’t smell very strongly.
+It also doesn’t have a strong pine smell.

 Therefore, Fraser Firs are sometimes your only option.

 Both of these trees technically have similar lifespans.
 Both will last longer than most other Christmas varieties, so you really can’t go wrong with either option.
 However, outside of the Pacific Northwest, you will be pressed to find a Noble Fir.
-Therefore, if they are shipped from outside of your area, their lifespan will be developed—Noble Firs may actually not live as long in practice.
+Therefore, if they are shipped from outside of your area, their lifespan will be reduced.

 Fraser Firs are usually narrow and tall.
-They are great for smaller spaces and those that aren’t looking for a huge tree.
+They are great for smaller spaces and those looking for a taller tree.
 On the other hand, the Noble Fir looks a bit more like the average Christmas tree.
 It is triangular and wider at the bottom.
 No shape is necessarily better than the other, so you’ll need to choose whichever option works best for you.

 Featured Image Credit: (L) Menno-van-der-Haven, Shutterstock | (R) Jim-Booth-Designs, Shutterstock